qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Various Unicode characters µ/ℎ(M), °/⦵(K), £/€(L), ω/Ω(Z), ∫/Σ(S), ∂/∇(D) and √/∛(G).
 * Volume is up(J) and down(H).
 * Browser search is A, favourites is F.
-* Caps lock is scroll lock.
+* Caps lock is number lock (the lighting is inverse, so off lights white).
 * Backtick is escape.